 DCS staff are not in a position to share individual prisoners’ medical information with the general public or family members, this includes a prisoner’s COVID status.

 All prisoners who test positive to COVID-19 will be provided with the opportunity to inform their families via phone as soon as practicable following a positive test.

 What are other ways I can contact a prisoner?

-Prisoners have access to telephone facilities and are encouraged to stay in contact with family and friends.
+Apart from the prisons currently in lockdown, prisoners have access to telephone facilities and are encouraged to stay in contact with family and friends.

 You can also contact a prisoner by writing to them: